Boolean-Autocrat/gin-api-template/README.md

 - `POSTGRES_PASSWORD` - Password for the postgres database
 - `POSTGRES_DB` - Database name for the postgres database
 - `DB_SOURCE` - Connection string for the postgres database
-- `PORT` - Port for the api server
+- `PORT` - Port for the gin server
 - `GIN_MODE` - Mode for the gin server (debug/release)
 - `PGADMIN_DEFAULT_EMAIL` - Default email for pgadmin
 - `PGADMIN_DEFAULT_PASSWORD` - Default password for pgadmin